y-scope/log-surgeon/README.md

 cmake --build ./build --target test
 ```

+When generating targets, the CMake variable `BUILD_TESTING` is followed (unless overruled by setting
+`log_surgeon_BUILD_TESTING` to false).
+By default, if built as a top-level project, `BUILD_TESTING`
+is set to true and unit tests are built.

 ## Linting

 Before submitting a PR, ensure you've run our linting tools and either fixed any violations or